uchicago-cs/cmsc22000/website/hw/hw4.rst

 run separately (and could even be running in completely different computers, and communicating over the network).

-To do this, open two terminals.
+To do this, open two terminals (if you're logging to a CS Linux server, make sure you're logged into the same Linux server on both terminals).
 On the first one, run the following from the ``micro/`` directory::

     gdbserver :50000 build/micro